-Marie-Noelle Themereau, of the Future Together party, has been elected president of the territorial government, and the pro-independence candidate, Dewe Gorodey, has been returned as vice president.
+Marie-Noelle Themereau, of the anti-independence Future Together party, has been elected president of the territorial government and the pro-independence candidate, Dewe Gorodey, has been returned as vice president.

 The result matches that of the first attempt to appoint a leader after territorial elections in May.

-Mrs Themereau got six out of 11 votes in the election for president while Mrs Gorodey won nine out of 11 votes in the election for vice-president.
+Mrs Themereau got eight out of 11 votes in the election for president while Mrs Gorodey won nine out of 11 votes in the election for vice-president.

-The government, whose officials are selected by a 54-seat elected congress, is made up of four UMP members, four from Future Together, and three from pro-independence Kanak parties.
+The government, whose members are selected by a 54-seat elected congress, is made up of four UMP members, four from Future Together and three from pro-independence Kanak parties.